forrestbalman/aristoxenus/README.md

 Things to add:
-    - More math
-        - Frequency => Interval ratios
-        - Frequency => Number of tones
     - Playback
         - Start from a chosen frequency
         - Do more research about what a more "authentic" base frequency would be